 Published Studies

-This unique study, entitled “Unhealthy air quality secondary to wildfires is associated with lower blastocyst yield,” examined the impact of the 2020 Oregon wildfires on gamete development and fertility outcomes.
+Commentary on a study entitled “Unhealthy air quality secondary to wildfires is associated with lower blastocyst yield” that examined the impact of the 2020 Oregon wildfires on gamete development and fertility outcomes.

 Wildfires in the Western United States are a growing and significant source of air pollution that is eroding decades of progress in air pollution reduction.
 The effects on preterm birth during critical periods of pregnancy are unknown.